ksd3/ec601/TwitterSentimentAnalyzer/README.md

 # EC601 Project 02 - Twitter Sentiment Analyzer

-## IMAGES AVAILABLE IN PYTHON NOTEBOOKS IN THE TEST FOLDER!
+## IMAGES IN THE JUPYTER NOTEBOOKS!

 # Part 1 A) The Twitter API